benatOliveira/MCMC_GCA/README.txt

 To modify the misfit function:
 	misfit.m

-To increas/decrease the resolution of the Tp-Al2O3-Na2O discretization space where interpolations are performed, modify:
+To increase/decrease the resolution of the Tp-Al2O3-Na2O discretization space where interpolations are performed, modify:
 	<*_stencil> in mcmc_wrapper.m

 Contant the authors with any question or comment.

 -------------------------------------------------------------------------------------------------
 Copyright (C) 2021  B. Oliveira, J.C.
-Afonso & M. Klocking
+Afonso & M. Klöcking

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by